kubedb/cli/docs/guides/postgres/snapshot/scheduled_backup.md

 postgres "scheduled-pg" created
 ```

-When Postgres is successfully created, KubeDB operator creates a Snapshot object immediately and registers to create a new Snapshot object on each tick of the cron expression.
+When PostgreSQL is successfully created, KubeDB operator creates a Snapshot object immediately and registers to create a new Snapshot object on each tick of the cron expression.

 ```console
 $ kubedb get snap -n demo --selector="kubedb.com/kind=Postgres,kubedb.com/name=scheduled-pg"